kovilanmoodley/NNGroup_ClaimsApp/README.md

 # Step to follow:
 # Get on Login
 Select a user from the drop down list and click login.
-Please is preloaded users and their role Bob Smoth - Client
+Please note that this is the list of the preloaded users and their roles
+Bob Smoth - Client
 Tim Frodo - Client
 John Ester - Employee
 Frank Briggs - Employee
 Gaston Sprite - Employee

+There is one existing claim that is preloaded, claim id = 1 and it's for client Tim and employee John.
+There is also a preloaded audit of 2 rows for the same claim.
 ![image](https://github.com/kovilanmoodley/NNGroup_ClaimsApp/assets/132061651/c32f53a5-e74d-4d90-9a87-f334030dae77)

 #Submit Claim